 Minor: A Minor is a secondary discipline that the student pursues in addition to their Major.
 It is the student's secondary specialization.
-A minor enables the student to explore other areas of study and build alternative areas of interest.
+A Minor enables the student to explore other areas of study and build alternative areas of interest.
 The student can do a Minor in any area designated as a Minor.
-In other words, the student has the option to choose the prescribed number of courses from any other discipline (undergraduate programme) as their Minor.
-For example, a student majoring in English may choose to minor in Psychology.
+In other words, the student can choose the prescribed number of courses from any other discipline (Undergraduate Programme) as their Minor.
+For example, a student majoring in English may minor in Psychology.